 - Collapse and/or inability to stand or walk.

-- Loss of balance or consciousness, convulsions or seizure activity.
+- Loss of balance or consciousness, convulsions, uncontrollable tremors or seizure activity.

 - Penetrating wound, such as bite wounds, gunshot or stab wounds.